sourav-bk/Golang/Topic/gRPC.md

 At the transport layer, gRPC uses the HTTP/2 protocol.
 HTTP/2 is faster than HTTP/1 and supports faster bidirectional communication. ( Also unidirectional ) gRPC supports four primary types of service methods that define how clients and servers exchange messages:

+- ***Unary RPC (one request, one response) :***

-- ***Unary RPC:*** The simplest form, where the client sends a single request and receives a single response, similar to a traditional function call.
+  The simplest form, where the client sends a single request and receives a single response, similar to a traditional function call.

-- ***Server Streaming RPC:*** The client sends one request and receives a stream of multiple messages from the server.
+- ***Server Streaming RPC (one request, multiple responses) :***

+  The client sends one request and receives a stream of multiple messages from the server.
 The client reads from the stream until there are no more messages.

-- ***Client Streaming RPC:*** The client sends a sequence of messages to the server.
+- ***Client Streaming RPC (multiple requests, one response) :***

+  The client sends a sequence of messages to the server.
 Once the client finishes sending, it waits for the server to process the entire stream and return a single response.

+- ***Bidirectional Streaming RPC (multiple requests and responses in any order) :***

-- ***Bidirectional Streaming RPC:*** Both the client and server send a sequence of messages using a read-write stream.
+  Both the client and server send a sequence of messages using a read-write stream.
 The two streams operate independently, allowing messages to be sent and received in any order.

 # Implementation of gRPC server in Go